cirix/nexten-demo/README.md

 # Getting Started
 With this demo you can make yourself familiar with a stack to develop cloud native apps.
-The project tries to showcase that cloud native apps, is not only writting code but also delivering it to production in a structure repeatable way.
+The project tries to showcase that cloud native apps, is not only writing code but also delivering it to production in a structure repeatable way.
+##  NextEn Demo
+The project builds on top of Spring Boot and Kubernetes.
+Familiarity with default java building tool maven is expected and basic skills on linux sysadmin.
+##  Prerequisites
+In order to be able to work with the code you need the following tools installed on your machine:
+* IntelliJ by IDE or VSCode by Microsoft
+* Java Openjdk 11
+* Minikube
 ### Reference Documentation
 For further reference, please consider the following sections:
 * [Dekorate.io](https://dekorate.io/)